eye-division/lucytennyson-yoga/classes.md

 ---

-#### Classes run through July and end on Wednesday 2nd August.
+#### Classes run through July and end on Monday 7th August.
 Autumn term starts Monday September 11th.

-I will be launching a new Wednesday evening class at Larkmead School at 7.30pm, please email me if you are interested in joining this new class (beginners/very stiff/returners, and anyone interested in trying yoga..... &nbsp;all welcome).
+#### *On September 13th I will be launching a new Wednesday evening class at Larkmead School at 7.30pm, please email me if you are interested in joining this new class (beginners/very stiff people/returners to yoga, and anyone interested in giving it a try ….. &nbsp;all welcome).*

 #### **MONDAY**